Logo

 B2B SaaS founder

-What they did: Spent 30 days commenting helpfully in r/sysadmin, r/devops, r/SaaS, hit 1200 comment karma without posting once.
+What they did: Spent about a month commenting helpfully in r/sysadmin, r/devops, r/SaaS, building comment karma well into four figures without posting once.

-Outcome: Cleared the karma gate in 3 target subs.
-First promo post got 200 upvotes and 23 trial signups.
+Outcome: Cleared the karma gate in a handful of target subs.
+The first promotional post performed well, picking up a solid batch of upvotes and a handful of trial signups.

 Indie hacker, content app

-What they did: Tried to skip the line by buying 5000 karma.
-Account banned within 11 days.
+What they did: Tried to skip the line by buying a large chunk of karma outright.
+The account was banned within about two weeks.

 Outcome: Started over with MediaFast tracking karma velocity and thread suggestions.
-Cleaner ramp, no flags, posting comfortably 60 days in.
+Cleaner ramp, no flags, posting comfortably within a couple of months.

 Agency owner, founder ghost-marketer

-What they did: Built karma across 5 personas, each focused on a different niche, 2 helpful comments/day on each.
+What they did: Built karma across several personas, each focused on a different niche, with a couple of helpful comments a day on each.

-Outcome: All 5 accounts cleared promo gates after 8 weeks.
+Outcome: All of the accounts cleared promo gates within about two months.
 Now runs client campaigns from aged-and-trusted accounts.

 8 advanced karma tactics